OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 Enter a name for your mapper and some basic information about your CSV files:

 * The line separator used (defaults to the standard comma character)
-* The presence of a header on first line
+* The presence of a header on the first line

 !!! info
     Note that the parser will not extract any information from the CSV header if any ; it will just skip